jairgs/jairgs.github.io/_posts/2020-02-08-matrix-factorization.md

 ## Advantages of matrix factorization
 Latent variables representation: to represent the data as each column and each observation having a weight for several latent variables.
-$$U^TM \approx R$$ where M is of dimensions rows x latent variables and U is of dimensions columns x latent variables.
+$$ U^TM \approx R $$ where M is of dimensions rows x latent variables and U is of dimensions columns x latent variables.
 R approximates the original matrix.
 R can be interpreted in product recommendation as rows=people and columns= movies.
 And the latent variables are factors such as movie sadness, genre, some actors staring etc.

 ![recommender](/assets/postsImages/recommend.PNG  "Recommender System")